 Fishing is a global industry, and of key importance to Canada.
-Bringing $3.9 billion into the Canadian economy, fish and seafood were Canada’s largest single food export in 2008.
-We export more than 80% of our caught fish and seafood.
+Bringing $6 billion into the Canadian economy, fish and seafood were Canada's second largest single food export in 2015.
+We export our fish and seafood products to 140 countries worldwide.

 Sadly, the future health and competitiveness of our fisheries are threatened by unsustainable or illegal fishing practices around the world and through harm to the marine environment.